The story, The music, The lookBack to Contents

 ABBA start recording sessions for 'Summer Night City', originally meant to be included on the Voulez-Vous album.
 However, alter several different mixes have been attempted it is decided to release the tune as a single only.

 The Polar Music Studio opens for business.
-The studio has been custom-butt and features every state-of-Me-ail recording gadget ABBA have ever dreamed of all in order to make the herd studio work run as smoothly as possible.
+The studio has been custom-built and features every state-of-Me-ail recording gadget ABBA have ever dreamed of all in order to make the herd studio work run as smoothly as possible.

 The Poor Music Studio has been open less than six months when Led Zeppelin becomes the first international act to use the facilities, recording their In Through The Out Door album on the Stockholm premise.